 What is positive parenting?

-Positive parenting is seeing behavior as teachable moments, NOT a chance to punish.
-When your child does something undesirable in your eyes, take a moment and think about whether or not you’ve taught your child if that’s acceptable behavior or not.
+Positive parenting (PP) is not a new fad of parenting.
+It is taking a different perspective of our children.
+In essence, it is taking the time to notice that children are people, too.
+A big contrast from other types of parenting is seeing inappropriate behavior as teachable moments, NOT a chance to punish. i.e. When your child does something undesirable in your eyes, take a moment and think about whether or not you’ve taught your child if that’s acceptable behavior or not.

 The reason I like PP so much is that it focuses a lot on respecting our children.
 Believe it or not, they are actual people, too.
 With real emotions and beliefs and desires.
 We get upset with our kids when those thoughts and desires of theirs don’t align with ours.
-But, let’s think a minute – do we not want our kids to be independent thinkers?
-Do we not want our kids to feel confident in their beliefs?
+But, let’s think a minute – don’t we want our kids to be independent thinkers?
+Don’t we want our kids to feel confident in their beliefs?
 Do we not want our kids to challenge conventions?

 Here’s my story…

 I’ve noticed with my own children (who have plenty of teachable moments) that when the intensity of the big moments have passed, they are much better equipped to simply move on.
 My 3 year old gets so upset when her 1 ½ year old sister takes something she’s playing with.
 After helping her understand that sissy is trying to play with her (and letting her get out her tears) she is fully welcoming in letting sissy play with her.

 Also, the other night I had laid the oldest down for bed and she began sobbing.
 I went in to check on her, fully aware of my own tiredness and crankiness, and asked her what was wrong.
 She told me “I just want you and I just want to cry for a minute.”
 I said, “Okay, I’m here baby”.
 And, within a minute or two she was calm and asked me to sing to her for a couple minutes before I left her (fully awake) to go “night night” myself.